jrnold/r4ds-exercise-solutions/docs/factors.md

 <img src="factors_files/figure-html/unnamed-chunk-12-1.png" width="70%" style="display: block; margin: auto;" />

-Whether the mean is the best summary epends on what you are using it for :-), i.e. your objective.
+Whether the mean is the best summary depends on what you are using it for :-), i.e. your objective.
 But probably the median would be what most people prefer.
-And the hours of tv doesn't look that surprising to me.
+And the hours of TV doesn't look that surprising to me.

-2. For each factor in gss_cat identify whether the order of the levels is arbitrary or principled.
+2. For each factor in `gss_cat` identify whether the order of the levels is arbitrary or principled.

-The following piece of code uses functions covered in Ch 21, to print out the names of only the factors.
+The following piece of code uses functions introduced in Ch 21, to print out the names of only the factors.

 ```r
 keep(gss_cat, is.factor) %>% names()